laurenkim1-star/GWU_DNSC3288_Timeseries/README.md

 Possible Excessive Smoothing of Large Volume Products:
 * When the items are selling 10-20 items per month, the model is more likely to come closer to the mean (around 6-10).
 * This gives the shape of a funnel to the residuals:
-    * Predictive values are large and negative - higher predicted values
+    * Predictive values are large and negative - higher predicted values.
-    * Low values of the prediction - positive large residues
+    * Low values of the prediction - positive large residues.
-    * This trend means that the model can be agile to the variability of high-selling products
+    * This trend means that the model can be agile to the variability of high-selling products.

 Means of features increase damping behavior of unique items:
 * The tree-based models smooth prediction of similar items.
-* Fluctuating Behavior with Price Change Characteristics.
+* Fluctuating Behavior with price change features.
   * The importance of some features (e.g., delta_price_lag) is very high.
 <img width="1070" height="1161" alt="image" src="https://github.com/user-attachments/assets/8597ae04-f059-4f66-bf6c-adbfbeb5200c" />